JoAnne Good: Radio and TV presenter

 Good started as a radio presenter on BBC Southern Counties Radio in Brighton and occasionally did reports for the television programme BBC South Today.
 Good joined BBC London 94.9 in October 2003 and has remained there since.
-She originally presented the Overnight slot, followed by the Breakfast Show which she presented from 2005 till 2010 when she was asked to present her own late show titled The Late Show with Joanne Good.
-Good presented the show for just under three years.
+She originally presented the overnight slot, followed by the Breakfast Show which she presented from 2005 until 2010 when she was asked to present her own late show titled The Late Show with Joanne Good.
+She presented the show for just under three years.

 In 2007 Good auditioned unsuccessfully for a role on Loose Women and in 2010 she was considered as a replacement for Christine Bleakley on The One Show, the BBC's live evening televised magazine show on BBC One.

-In addition to her radio work, Good has also been featured in Sky One show A Different Breed along with friend and fellow dog fanatic Anna Webb.
-The show showed Jo and Anna at dog events and featured extracts from her Late Night show and its 'Barking at the Moon' segment which was broadcast every Thursday night from 10:00 pm to midnight.
+In addition to her radio work, Good has also been featured in the Sky One show A Different Breed along with her friend Anna Webb.
+The show showed Good and Webb at dog events and featured extracts from her Late Night show and its Barking at the Moon segment which was broadcast every Thursday night from 10:00 pm to midnight.

-In November 2012 Jo began presenting the afternoon slot, 3:00 pm till 5:00 pm (later extended to 1:30 pm to 5:00 pm), on BBC London 94.9 and presents the late show every New Year's Eve on the same station, and she returned to the late show slot on 13 September 2021.
+In November 2012 Good began presenting the afternoon slot, 3:00 pm till 5:00 pm (later extended to 1:30 pm to 5:00 pm), on BBC London 94.9 and presents the late show every New Year's Eve on the same station, and she returned to the late show slot on 13 September 2021.

-Jo presents regular reports for the BBC London current affairs television programme Inside Out, shown on BBC1 weekly whilst occasionally making reports for the South East edition show from 1:30 pm to 5:00 pm (from January 2016).
+Good presented regular reports for the BBC London current affairs television programme Inside Out, shown on BBC1 weekly whilst occasionally making reports for the South East edition show from 1:30 pm to 5:00 pm from January 2016.
 She also works a regular columnist and magazine and newspaper writer.

 Good sat in for Alex Lester on BBC Radio 2 during August 2014 and has appeared on The Alan Titchmarsh Show as a pet expert.

-In November 2018 with her English Bulldog Matilda by her side she presented a podcast for the BBC, "Dogs and the City", interviewing celebrities and their dogs.
+In November 2018, with her English bulldog by her side, she began presenting a podcast for the BBC, Dogs and the City, interviewing celebrities and their dogs.
 Fifty-two episodes were recorded, finishing in July 2020.

-She has her own weekly YouTube video lifestyle vlog, Middleagedminx, which has 70,000 subscribers.
-She also contributes to online YouTube lifestyle/beauty channel Sheerluxe hosting its Gold shows.

 She has also co-written a book with her friend Anna Webb called Barking Blondes, released in 2013.
 The book is a memoir of her broadcasting years and her love of her dog.

-On 10 September 2024, she became part of ITV's This Morning fashion presenting team with her catwalk debut to prove age is but a number when it comes to clothes.
+On 10 September 2024, she became part of ITV's This Morning fashion presenting team.